panoptes/panoptes.github.io/installing_software.md

 This document will present an overview of how to get started coding within Project PANOPTES, from setup to `git commit`.

-## Bootstrap
+# Bootstrap

-Have you bootstrapped your system?
+{% include add_note.html note="Have you bootstrapped your system?
+This is the ideal way to install all the software and takes care of all of the other steps below.
+Please try to bootstrap first and then follow along below if something goes wrong or you want more detail." %}

 {% highlight bash linenos %}
 wget https://raw.githubusercontent.com/panoptes/Hardware/master/bootstrap.sh && bash bootstrap.sh